Write a post. Hit publish. What’s next?

 Is just writing and publishing enough to reach your target audience?

-Search engines are the main traffic source to any website.
+Search engines are the main traffic source for any website.
 A blogger has to perform a series of tasks from the very beginning even before he starts to write in order to develop an SEO and user-friendly article.
-This routine will help you to grow yourself and reach heights in blogging career.
+This routine will help you to grow yourself and reach heights in a blogging career.

 If you are not following these basic blogging practices, your posts will dump into thousands or millions of similar articles on the web.
 No one wants to face such a situation.
 Right?

 We compiled 18 essential things you should do before you write and publish every blog post.
 As a result of them, you can expect more exposure and visits to the pages.

 Got a post idea? wait.
 Consider these things before planning to write a blog post.